kaspanet/dnsseeder/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/kaspanet/dnsseeder)

-DNSSeeder is a a specialty software for the Kaspa network meant to expose a list of known peers to any new peer joining the network.
+DNSSeeder is exposes a list of known peers to any new peer joining the Kaspa network via the DNS protocol.

+When dnsseeder is started for the first time, it will connect to the kaspad node specified with the `-s` flag and listen for `addr` messages.
+These messages contain the IPs of all peers known by the node. dnsseeder will then connect to each of these peers, listen for their `addr` messages, and continue to traverse the network in this fashion. dnsseeder maintains a list of all known peers and periodically checks that they are online and available.
+The list is stored on disk in a json file, so on subsequent start ups the kaspad node specified with `-s` does not need to be online.

+When dnsseeder is queried for node information, it responds with details of a random selection of the reliable nodes it knows about.

 It is written in Go (golang).

 This project is currently under active development and is in a pre-Alpha state.